 In the last several decades, a better understanding of burnout and the effects on mental health have evolved.
-As a result, burnout was included in the International Classification of Diseases, 10th edition (ICD-10) in the chapter Factors Influencing Health Status or Contact with Health Services.
-However, the definition was limited and simply defined as a "state of vital exhaustion," and the definition was not related specifically to an individual's occupation [31].
+As a result, in 2013, burnout was included in the International Classification of Diseases, 10th edition (ICD-10), in the chapter Factors Influencing Health Status or Contact with Health Services.
+However, the definition was limited and simply defined as a "state of vital exhaustion," and the definition was not related specifically to an individual's occupation [26].

-In January 2022, an updated ICD (ICD-11) will go into effect with an expanded definition and new code while remaining under the same ICD-10 chapter.
+In January 2022, the 11th edition of the ICD (ICD-11) went into effect, and included an expanded definition and new code.
 The ICD-11 defines burnout as [34]: